-At Edublox, we have seen students who struggle because of external issues such as living situations or more notable of late the COVID-19 pandemic that threw a spanner into every students’ educational journey.
-Internal factors may also be a contributor, such as those related to dyslexia and dysgraphia.
+At Edublox, we have seen students who struggle because of external issues such as living conditions or — more notable of late — the COVID-19 pandemic that has thrown a spanner into every student’s educational journey.
+Internal factors may also contribute, such as those related to dyslexia and dysgraphia.
 It remains a fact that reading and writing are two of the most basic essential skills needed to succeed in the modern world.

 Fine motor skills

-- Popping bubble wrap.
+- Pop bubble wrap.

-If fine motor skills are the foundation of a house, then letter formation is the walls.
+If fine motor skills are the foundation of a house, letter formation is the walls.
 Once fine motor skills are in place, you can try the following exercises: